The Big Four Languages revisited

-A while ago, I wrote about the Big Four languages - JavaScript, Python, Java, and Go - that were dominating commercial software development.
+A while ago, I wrote about the Big Four languages - JavaScript, Python, Java, and Go - that were consolidating attention in software development.
 Four years later, I’m curious how the Big Four has changed.

 Reviewing the landscape 1 2 3 4 5, it looks like the top three languages (JavaScript, Python, and Java) have stayed the same.
 However there are a couple of interesting developments: the rise of Rust and the wane of TypeScript and Go.